hadiaydogdu/spmvarm/README.md

 # Thundercat

+a copy of https://github.com/ozusrl/thundercat to make it work on ARM architecture.

 This is a sparse matrix-vector multiplication (SpMV) library that generates SpMV code specialized for a given matrix.
 Code is generated and executed dynamically for the X86_64 architecture.
 For technical details see: